TrueList

 What is a good webinar attendance rate?

-While high attendance rates are a good thing, a lower-than-average attendance rate isn’t necessarily bad given that it will result in a more intimate experience and could have a better conversion rate.
+40% to 50% is a relatively solid attendance rate, according to webinar statistics.
+And while high attendance rates are a good thing, a lower-than-average attendance rate isn’t necessarily bad given that it will result in a more intimate experience and could have a better conversion rate.
 Typically speaking, less than half of all webinars get above-average rates.

 How long should my webinar be?